TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

-# TIBCO ComputeDB Cluster SQL Tutorial
+# Create TIBCO ComputeDB Cluster

 In this section, you will get a quick tour to start a TIBCO ComputeDB cluster and try out the basic features and functionalities.
 The following items are covered in this guide: